pip-services/pip-services-docs/content/en/python/messaging/queues/_index.md

 #### [CachedMessageQueue](cached_message_queue)
 Message queue that caches received messages in memory to allow peek operations that may not be supported by the undelying queue.
-This queue is users as a base implementation for other queues
+This queue is used as a base implementation for other queues

 #### [CallbackMessageReceiver](callback_message_receiver)
-Wraps message callback into IMessageReceiver
+Wraps a message callback into IMessageReceiver

 #### [LockedMessage](locked_message)
 Data object used to store and lock incoming messages in [MemoryMessageQueue](memory_message_queue).